shakeel-faiz/FF/10Oct-09/05-mtl.md

 ## What is a MTL file?

-MTL file, short for Material Template Library, is a companion file format used in 3D computer graphics and modeling.
+MTL file, short for **Material Template Library**, is a companion file format used in 3D computer graphics and modeling.
 It is often associated with the Wavefront OBJ file format, which is a common format for storing 3D models and their associated materials and textures.

 ## Material Template Library